 Antiseptic wipes

-Pairs large, medical grade, non-latex gloves
+Pairs of large, medical-grade, non-latex gloves

 Tongue depressor blades